Part 1: C’ville – DC

 “There’s a huge sign that says HOV-2 and motorcycles only!
 Is that a general prohibition, or just in the lanes with the diamonds?”

 “Just the lanes with the diamonds!” my sister reassured me over the phone.
 I was still rattled.
 If I could have possibly figured out an alternate route, I would have, just to be sure not to get hit with the whopping $1000 fine single drivers are threatened with on those big electronic signs dotting the highway.
 Finding an alternate route on my own?
 Obviously, that was just not an option for the likes of me.
 I kept nervously glancing over at other cars hoping to spot other single drivers, but didn’t see any.
-I breathed a huge sigh of relief when I managed to make it to Rosita and Noah’s hotel without getting pulled over.
+I breathed a huge sigh of relief when I managed to make it to the hotel hotel without getting pulled over.

 When Rosita got in the car she immediately set up her own iPhone with google maps.
 Even with two different iPhone navigation apps and a set of printed directions, we still managed to get lost in D.C.
 None of our sources took into account the vagaries of D.C. traffic patterns, which change according to the hour and the day.
 At one point, we quite literally were directed straight into oncoming traffic.
 We kept having to make sudden last minute U-turns and lane changes.
 I was getting so frazzled that I started to make genuinely boneheaded driving maneuvers.
 I may have driven through a red light, for example.